 Start digging from the bottom and move up slowly.
 One foot thick walls are enough to prevent any collapsing of the walls from inside, so keep an eye on the thickness and don’t hollow the tunnel more than that.

-Step 4: You can use pine, brushes, and grass as your bed, which will keep you warm.
+Step 4: You can use pine, brushes, and grass as your bed, which will keep you hot.
 You can use the dugout snow from the tunnel as a wall at the entrance.
 Tarp can also be used to cover the entrance as a windshield.

 A few downsides of this shelter are: